NDBCLUSTER storage engine can be

 There are three types of cluster nodes, and in a minimal MySQL Cluster configuration, there will be at least three nodes, one of each of these types:

-Management node: The role of this type of node is to manage the other nodes within the MySQL Cluster, performing such functions as providing configuration data, starting and stopping nodes, running backup, and so forth.
+Management node: The role of this type of node is to manage the other nodes within the MySQL Cluster, performing such functions as providing configuration data, starting and stopping nodes, and running backups.
 Because this node type manages the configuration of the other nodes, a node of this type should be started first, before any other node.
 An MGM node is started with the command ndb_mgmd.

 Data node: This type of node stores cluster data.
 There are as many data nodes as there are replicas, times the number of fragments (see Section 18.1.2, “MySQL Cluster Nodes, Node Groups, Replicas, and Partitions”).
 For example, with two replicas, each having two fragments, you need four data nodes.
 One replica is sufficient for data storage, but provides no redundancy; therefore, it is recommended to have 2 (or more) replicas to provide redundancy, and thus high availability.
 A data node is started with the command ndbd (see Section 18.4.1, “ndbd — The MySQL Cluster Data Node Daemon”) or ndbmtd (see Section 18.4.3, “ndbmtd — The MySQL Cluster Data Node Daemon (Multi-Threaded)”).